wheelercj/pm-md/README.md

 Easily customize the output by editing the template.

 * `pm2md --get-template` creates a new file of the default template as an easier starting point for customization.
-* `pm2md api.json --template=custom.tmpl` reads api.json and saves text formatted using the custom template file custom.tmpl to a new file.
+* `pm2md api.json --template=custom.tmpl` reads api.json and formats text using a custom template file named custom.tmpl.
+The result is saved into a new file with a unique name.

-In a template, you can use the variables and functions defined in [types.go](cmd/types.go).
-Sometimes it's helpful to look at the JSON exported from Postman to understand the variables.
+In a template, you can use the functions in the `FuncMap` in [func_map.go](cmd/func_map.go).
+Sometimes it's helpful to look at the JSON exported from Postman to know what variables are available.
 These template docs might also be helpful:

   * [How To Use Templates in Go — DigitalOcean](https://www.digitalocean.com/community/tutorials/how-to-use-templates-in-go#step-4-writing-a-template)
   * [the template package — Go's standard library](https://pkg.go.dev/text/template)